Middle East Television: Messianic Vision, since 2016

-In September 2016, LeSEA sold the station to Sid Roth's Messianic Vision, Inc.
+In September 2016, LeSEA sold the station to Sid Roth's Messianic Vision, Inc. To fill the gap left by IBA's English news service, closed in 2015, the channel started airing newscasts produced by ILTV in Tel Aviv from February 2017.

 Logo

+In the early years, a plain wordmark was used.
 The logo of METV, prior to the LeSEA Broadcasting purchase, used to be three cedar trees, in honor of the Flag of Lebanon.